Defining COBRA occurrence types

 Type

-Type the code that represents the kind of occurrence.
+Specify the code that represents the kind of occurrence.

 Event

-If you will be sending HIPAA EDI transactions, select an event for each occurrence type.
+If you are sending HIPAA EDI transactions, select an event for each occurrence type.
+Otherwise, leave this field blank.

 Description

-Type the occurrence description.
+Provide the occurrence description.
 For example, reduction in working hours.

 Months

-Type the number of months that COBRA participant coverage extends for this occurrence.
+Specify the number of months that COBRA participant coverage extends for this occurrence.
 For example, 18 months after a reduction in working hours.

 Letter

-Related Reports and Inquiries
+Related reports and inquiries

-Define standard letters Standard Letter (BN05.1)
+Define standard letters.
+Standard Letter (BN05.1)